ArnavVyas23/Chat-Server/README.md

 Since the chat server is written in cpp; therefore installation of g++ is a prerequisite.

-To deploy the chat server, first compile the server.cpp and client.cpp files by commands:
+To deploy the chat server, first open the terminal and compile the server.cpp and client.cpp files by commands:

 ```bash